 Internal links are the most powerful SEO lever you control 100% after content.
 That's why I created a guide that explains every little aspect of it: best practices, strategies, and axioms.
 After finished, you'll be able to optimize your internal linking structure and drive more organic traffic as a result.

-This guide is split into two parts: a beginner part that explains internal linking basics [jump] and an advanced internal linking guide [jump].
+This guide is split into two parts: a beginner part that explains internal linking basics and an advanced internal linking guide.
 The advanced part covers axioms, strategies, and best practices.

 The image you see above is an art project from Chris Harrison and Christoph Römhild (link).
 It visualizes the cross-references between Bible verses.
 We can imagine internal links the same way.

-Internal linking is the practice of adding hyperlinks between pages on the same site.
+Internal linking is the practice of adding hyperlinks between pages on the same site to increase their organic traffic.

 A link (whether external or internal) looks like this in HTML: